 The governing body, at JCPAA, is responsible for proactively creating, adopting and then rigorously following our own procedures for resolving internal disputes.
-We will use community resources to assist in developing resolution procedures and in resolving disputes; set procedures for seeking outside assistance from community-based organizations; and ensure that new policy group members are made aware of the process.
+We will use community resources to assist in developing resolution procedures and in resolving disputes;

 In any organization, there are occasions when differences arise on matters relating to an individual's employment.
 The purpose of the complaint procedure is to provide a method for prompt and full discussion and consideration of matters of personal irritation and concern of an employee with some aspect of employment.
 JCPAA offers employees internal procedures for resolving employee relations concerns fairly, quickly and as amicably as possible.
 We offer employees comprehensive steps for resolving issues or disagreements.
 They are: negotiation, mediation, arbitration, and open door policies.